qgis/qwc2-demo-app/doc/src/plugins.md

 ----------------------------------------------------------------
 Compute routes and isochrones.

-Uses Valhalla as backend by default, with `routingServiceUrl` pointing to a Valhalla server.
+Requites `routingServiceUrl` in `config.json` pointing to a Valhalla routing service.

 | Property | Type | Description | Default value |
 |----------|------|-------------|---------------|